No-Cash-7970/duckySigner/docs/decisions/20250619-dapp-connect-protocol.md

    4. Server: Generate confirmation key pair (confirmation ID + confirmation secret key) and confirmation data (date created, expiration, etc.) and store it into an encrypted database file protected by the user's password
    5. Server: Generate session key pair (session ID & session secret key)
    6. Server: Generate a "confirmation code"
-   7. Server: Use the confirmation key to create an encrypted "confirmation token" in the [JWT](https://jwt.io/) or [PASETO](https://paseto.io/) format that contains the dApp ID, session key pair, confirmation data and confirmation code
+   7. Server: Use the confirmation key to create an encrypted "confirmation token" in [PASETO](https://paseto.io/) format that contains the dApp ID, session key pair, confirmation data and confirmation code
    8. Server → DApp: Send authenticated response containing confirmation ID, data, code and token
    9. DApp: Derive confirmation shared secret key using dApp key and confirmation ID to verify authentication in the server's response
 2. **Confirm session**